gtaws/ProtectWithWAF/lab2/README.md

 5.  **Do Not** add **Redacted Fields** and click **Create**.

-6. RDP to the Attacker Windows instance and run **BOT1** Jmeter scenario, right click and select start, to generate data flowing to Kinesis Data Firehose and then to ElasticSearch domain.
+6. RDP to the Attacker Windows instance and run **BOT1** Jmeter scenario using the BOT1 shortcut on the desktop.
+Click the green play button in the top menu ribbon to generate data flowing to Kinesis Data Firehose and then to ElasticSearch domain.

 7. Wait for a couple of minutes till WAF logs get to the ElasticSearch domain, then in the **Kibana** dashboard click on the **Discover** menu and define an index pattern as *awswaf-\** and click **Next step**:
     ![](.//media/image3.png)